The nutrition in Chia is excellent for pregnancy, lactating and busy mums and babies.

-The rich fiber content in chia promotes a slow release of energy throughout the day and helps keep you full, perfect for busy mums on the go.
+The rich fibre content in chia promotes a slow release of energy throughout the day and helps keep you full, perfect for busy mums on the go.
 Omega-3 ALA promotes heart health and helps build lean muscle mass for overall strength.
 Chia is also an excellent source of vegetarian protein, with all nine essential aminoacids.
 The antioxidants in chia fight free radicals and promote wellbeing.

 Chia during pregnancy:

 The nutrition in chia is also excellent during pregnancy.
 The rich plant based omega-3 facilitates healthy placental blood flow, promoting an efficient exchange of oxygen and nutrients between mother and baby.
 The complete protein in chia is essential for building every cell in your baby’s body.
-The fiber in chia assists in maintaining a healthy gut and may help with constipation as digestive function slows during pregnancy.
+The fibre in chia assists in maintaining a healthy gut and may help with constipation as digestive function slows during pregnancy.
 The antioxidants are beneficial for general health and wellbeing.

 Chia for babies:

-Chia is a soft eating seed so it is gentle on the stomach and can be included in your baby’s diet when you start them on solids - ensuring that no matter what else they eat for the day they have consumed their fiber, omega-3, protein and antioxidants.
+Chia is a soft eating seed so it is gentle on the stomach and can be included in your baby’s diet when you start them on solids - ensuring that no matter what else they eat for the day they have consumed their fibre, omega-3, protein and antioxidants.
 Chia has no taste or smell and is easy to include in any meal.

 We recommend the following daily consumption of chia: